Dec 23, 2024

 U.S. Supreme Court Hears Arguments in Holocaust-era Cases Against Germany and Hungary

-a man walks through the gate of the Sachsenhausen Nazi death camp with the phrase "Arbeit macht frei" (work sets you free) in Oranienburg, Germany, on International Holocaust Remembrance Day.
+A silhouette of a person walking through an open gate with the words "ARBEIT MACHT FREI" (Work Sets You Free) reflected in a puddle on the ground.
 Photo Source: Gate of the Sachsenhausen Nazi death camp with the phrase "Arbeit macht frei" (work sets you free) in Oranienburg, Germany, on International Holocaust Remembrance Day.
 (AP Photo/Markus Schreiber, File)

 On December 7, 2020, the U.S. Supreme Court heard oral arguments in two cases involving Holocaust survivors and property that had been taken from them before and during World War II.
 Both cases reached the High Court, not for final adjudication, but to resolve the question of whether or not the cases should be heard in U.S. courts in the first place.